automata/noflo.github.io/documentation/_posts/2013-07-12-components.md

     process: (input, output) ->
       if input.has 'in'
         # Forward data when we receive it.
-        output.sendDone out: payload
+        output.sendDone out: input.getData 'in'
 ```

 [animation]()

 This example component register two ports: _in_ and _out_.
-When it receives data in the _in_ port, it opens the _out_ port and sends the same data there.
-When the _in_ connection closes, it will also close the _out_ connection.
+When it receives data in the _in_ port, it sends the same data to the _out_ port.
 So basically this component would be a simple repeater.

 The `exports.getComponent` function is used by NoFlo to create an instance of the component.
 See [Component Lifecycle](#lifecycle) for more information.